SaturMars/ComfyUI-NVVFR/README.md

 ### Output Parameters

 - **video_path**: Output video file path
-- **Video preview**: HTML video preview interface

 ## Notes

 1. Ensure NVEncC is installed on the system and included in the nvenc folder
 2. H.264 encoder does not support 10bit color depth, will automatically downgrade to 8bit
-3. Video preview feature requires modern browser support for HTML5 video
-4. Output files are saved in the ComfyUI output directory
+3. Output files are saved in the ComfyUI output directory

 ## Troubleshooting